 WHERE DOES OUR FOOD COME FROM?

 Since the beginning, the Food Pantry has been well-supported by those who live and work in Lexington with both monetary and food donations.
 Staple items are purchased as needed with donated monies.
-Our expenditures are approximately $26,000 per year.

 The Food Pantry also currently receives donations from: